 These symptoms are the initial warning signs that you may need a root canal.
 If you continue to wait then you have a higher chance of developing a very painful toothache.

-Monrovia and Duarte patients who come in for a root canal are already experiencing pain from the infection of their pulp.
+Monrovia patients who come in for a root canal are already experiencing pain from the infection of their pulp.
 Though treatment may make your teeth sore for a few days, or even a week, the long-term benefits include:

 During your initial consultation, Dr. Q will evaluate your health and review your medical history to make sure you are a good candidate.
-Most Monrovia and Duarte patients in good health are excellent candidates for a root canal, but you should inform Dr. Q if you have any medical conditions so that she can explain any related complications that may occur.
+Most Monrovia patients in good health are excellent candidates for a root canal, but you should inform Dr. Q if you have any medical conditions so that she can explain any related complications that may occur.

 Dr. Q is a general dentist and can evaluate your root canal, but she has an endodontist on staff to perform root canals.
 An endodontist specializes in treatment to heal the pulp and has more specific training to perform your root canal than a general dentist.